 Medication to reduce the blood glucose level

-Metformin is a biguanide drug.
-It lowers blood glucose mainly by decreasing the amount of glucose that your liver releases into the bloodstream.
+Metformin is a biguanide medicine.
+It lowers blood glucose mainly by decreasing the amount of sugar (glucose) that your liver releases into the bloodstream.
 It also increases the sensitivity of your body's cells to insulin (so more glucose is taken into cells with the same amount of insulin in the bloodstream.)
 Metformin has also been shown in studies to lower your risk of other complications of diabetes (such as heart attack and stroke).

 Metformin is commonly the first tablet advised if your blood glucose level is not controlled by lifestyle measures alone.
-It is particularly useful if you are overweight, as it is less likely to cause weight gain than some other glucose-lowering tablets.
-Another advantage of metformin is that it generally does not cause hypoglycaemia (low blood glucose level) which is a possible problem with some other glucose-lowering tablets.
+It is particularly useful if you are overweight, as it is less likely than some other glucose-lowering tablets to cause weight gain.
+Another advantage of metformin is that it generally does not cause a low blood glucose level (hypoglycaemia - sometimes called a 'hypo') which is a possible problem with some other glucose-lowering tablets.
 You can also take metformin in addition to other glucose-lowering tablets if one tablet does not control blood glucose well enough on its own.

-There are several types of sulphonylurea drugs and include: gliclazide, glimepiride and glipizide.
+There are several types of sulfonylurea medicines.
+These include gliclazide, glimepiride, and glipizide.
 They work by increasing the amount of insulin that your pancreas makes.
 (If you have type 2 diabetes, you still make insulin in your pancreas.
 However, you do not make enough to keep your blood glucose level normal.)

-Possible problems with sulphonylureas As sulphonylureas boost your level of insulin, hypoglycaemia (low blood sugar or hypo) is a possible complication.
+As sulfonylureas boost your level of insulin, low blood sugar (hypoglycaemia, or hypo) is a possible complication.
 However, this is an uncommon problem and unlikely to happen if you: have regular meals, don't miss meals, and don't drink too much alcohol.
-Symptoms of hypoglycaemia include: trembling, sweating, anxiety, blurred vision, tingling lips, paleness, mood change, vagueness or confusion.
+Symptoms of hypoglycaemia include trembling, sweating, anxiety, blurred vision, tingling lips, paleness, mood change, vagueness or confusion.
 To treat hypoglycaemia: take a sugary drink or some sweets.
 Then, eat a starchy snack such as a sandwich.

 Some weight gain is a common side-effect.
 Other side-effects are uncommon and are usually mild.
-They include: feeling sick, mild diarrhoea and constipation.
-(See the leaflet that comes in the drug packet for full details of cautions and possible side-effects.)
+They include: feeling sick (nausea), mild diarrhoea and constipation.
+(See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

 Nateglinide and repaglinide

-These drugs have a similar action to sulphonylureas.
+Nateglinide and repaglinide have a similar action to sulfonylureas.
 However, they are not commonly used.
 After taking a dose they quickly boost the insulin level, but the effect of each dose does not last very long.
 Each dose is taken shortly before main meals (and a dose omitted if you miss a meal).
 One of these drugs may be an option if you have meals at irregular times.
-However, a sulphonylurea is generally preferred as a first choice to boost the level of insulin throughout the day.
-As with sulphonylureas, possible side-effects include weight gain and hypoglycaemia.
-(See the leaflet that comes in the drug packet for full details of cautions and possible side-effects.)
+However, a sulfonylurea is generally preferred as a first choice to boost the level of insulin throughout the day.
+As with sulfonylureas, possible side-effects include weight gain and hypoglycaemia.
+(See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

 Dipeptidyl peptidase 4 inhibitors (also known as incretin enhancers)

-There are two types, sitagliptin and vildagliptin.
-Dipeptidyl peptidase 4 (DPP4) is an enzyme (chemical) which breaks down hormones called incretins.
-Incretins are hormones (chemicals) which are produced by the gut in response to food.
-These drugs work by reducing your blood glucose level by enhancing the effects of incretins as they prevent DDP4 from working.
-One of these may be advised in addition to metformin or a sulphonylurea, or even to both of these if your HbA1c level is still high.
+This group includes linagliptin, saxagliptin, sitagliptin and vildagliptin.
+Dipeptidyl peptidase-4 (DPP4) is a chemical (an enzyme) which breaks down hormones called incretins.
+Incretins are chemicals (hormones) which are produced by the gut (intestine) in response to food.
+These medicines work by reducing your blood glucose level by enhancing the effects of incretins as they prevent DPP4 from working.
+One of these may be advised in addition to metformin or a sulfonylurea, or even to both of these if your HbA1c level is still high.

 Side-effects are uncommon and are usually mild.
-They may include feeling sick or having flatulence.
+They may include feeling sick or having wind (flatulence).
 If you take vildagliptin then there is a slight risk of liver damage.
 Therefore, you should have a blood test to check on your liver function before starting it and then at regular intervals.
-(See the leaflet that comes in the drug packet for full details of cautions and possible side-effects.)
+(See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

-These lower blood glucose by increasing the sensitivity of your body's cells to insulin (so more glucose is taken into cells for the same amount of insulin in the bloodstream).
-They are not usually used alone, but are an option to take in addition to metformin or a sulphonylurea.
+Commonly called glitazones (eg, pioglitazone), thiazolidinediones lower blood glucose by increasing the sensitivity of your body's cells to insulin (so more glucose is taken into cells for the same amount of insulin in the bloodstream).
+They are not usually used alone, but are an option to take in addition to metformin or a sulfonylurea.

 Acarbose works by delaying the absorption of carbohydrates (which are broken down into glucose) from the gut.
 Therefore, it can reduce the peaks of blood glucose which may occur after meals.
 It is an option if you are unable to use other tablets to keep your blood glucose level down.
 It can also be used in addition to other glucose-lowering tablets.
 However, many people develop gut-related side-effects when taking acarbose, such as bloating, wind, and diarrhoea.
 Therefore, it is not used very often.

 Insulin injections lower blood glucose.
 Only some people with type 2 diabetes need insulin.
-It may be advised if your blood glucose level is not well-controlled by tablets.
-The dose and type of insulin used varies from person-to-person.
+It may be advised if your blood glucose level is not well controlled by tablets.
+The dose and type of insulin used varies from person to person.
 Sometimes insulin is used alone.
-However, sometimes it is used in addition to your tablets (such as metformin or a sulphonylurea).
+However, sometimes it is used in addition to your tablets (such as metformin or a sulfonylurea).
 If you are advised to use insulin your doctor or practice nurse will give detailed advice on how and when to use it.

-Exenatide is a treatment which is given as an injection.
-The way it works is similar to the action of the naturally occurring hormone glucagon-like peptide-1 (GLP-1).
+Exenatide and liraglutide are treatments given as an injection.
+They work in a similar way to the action of the naturally occurring hormone glucagon-like peptide-1 (GLP-1).
 These actions include stimulating insulin secretion in response to glucose and preventing glucagon (a hormone which raises blood sugar) release after meals.
-Exenatide is usually used as an alternative to insulin, especially in people who are obese.

 - To help prevent heart disease, stroke and poor circulation:

-- To help prevent some serious infections: you are usually advised to be immunised against flu each year, and have a one-off immunisation against the pneumococcus bacterium.
+- To help prevent some serious infections, you are usually advised to be immunised against flu each year, and also given an immunisation against pneumococcal infection.

 - Other treatments may be advised if you develop complications from diabetes.

 Your treatment should be monitored regularly in a diabetes clinic.
 You may need to step up treatment from time to time.
-For example, your blood glucose may be well-controlled by lifestyle measures alone for a number of years.
+For example, your blood sugar (glucose) may be well controlled by lifestyle measures alone for a number of years.
 However, in time, you may need to add in one tablet.
 And then at a later time you may need to add in another tablet to keep your blood glucose level down.